AlePuglisi/navigation-learning/nav2-course/4-navigate/README.md

 <image  width=420 height=300 src=https://github.com/user-attachments/assets/ef5c208f-c889-4ce3-be01-c17f77ba06ff>

+Once the Initial Pose has been correctly sent, we can start autonomous Navigation. <br/>

+In Rviz, click on ``Nav2 Goal`` as in the image above, then position the cursor on the desired Goal position in the map. <br/>
+Finally, click and orient the green arrow that appears with the desired orientation.<br/>

+- If the pose selected is feasible, the robot will start to move autonomously towards it and send **REACHED** feedback when the task is completed.<br/>
+  (We can see the feedback both on the terminal and in the bottom left "Navigation 2" section in Rviz). <br/>
+- If the pose is unfeasible, a Recovery Behavior will start, and the navigation task will be **ABORTED**.

 ### 4.b.
-Send MUltiple Nav2 Goals (Waypoint Follower)
+Send Multiple Nav2 Goals (Waypoint Follower)

 <image width=420 height=300 src=https://github.com/user-attachments/assets/74b317a1-b761-4fb3-901d-ee65a72ceff3>

+When we want to send multiple Navigation Goals, we can do it by using multiple times the ``Nav2 Goal`` functionality, but it is not very efficient...<br/>
+There exist a functionality just for this task, the ``Waypoint/Nav Through Poses Mode``, in the bottom left in Rviz, as in the image above. <br/>

+After selecting it, proceed as you did for Sending a Nav2 Goal, but this time you can define multiple goals in sequence, as "waypoint i" (i=1,2,3,..).<br/>

+Once all the desired waypoints have been defined in order, click on ``Start Waypoint Following``. <br/>
+This functionality will start a waypoint navigation, stopping in all the poses with the given order. <br/>

+If after defining the waypoints we select instead ``Start Nav Through Poses``, the Robot will try to define a path through all these waypoints, without stopping. <br/>
+This functionality is useful for fast navigation, but it is not very stable, use it carefully!

 ### 5. Test Dynamic Obstacle Avoidance

 ## Conclusion
 In this tutorial, you learn how to navigate in a mapped environment.<br/>
-For now, you have to select a 2D Pose Estimate and send a Goal Pose from Rviz2, in the next lectures you will learn how to do it automatically, by interacting with Nav2 from external nodes.<br/>
+For now, you have to select a 2D Pose Estimate and send a Goal Pose from Rviz2, in [Lesson8](https://github.com/AlePuglisi/navigation-learning/tree/main/nav2-course/8-nav2-interaction) you will learn how to do it automatically, by interacting with Nav2 from external code.<br/>
 The waypoint follower tool can be automated too, sending multiple goals from an external file.<br/>

-You have a first description of global/local planner, recovery behavior and reference frames (TFs), a detailed explanation of these concepts will be given in [Lesson 5](https://github.com/AlePuglisi/navigation-learning/tree/main/nav2-course/5-architecture).<br/>
+You have a first view of global/local planner, recovery behavior, and reference frames (TFs), a detailed explanation of these concepts will be given in [Lesson 5](https://github.com/AlePuglisi/navigation-learning/tree/main/nav2-course/5-architecture).<br/>
 You also see how, even in the presence of unexpected obstacles, Nav2 Stack can use sensor data to replan the path, avoiding collisions.<br/>

 If you want to experiment with navigation in a more "realistic" environment, you can launch the house world (instead of the standard world) by: